 Where to stay: Expedition Lodge

-Famous for its collection of more than 2,000 sandstone arches, Arches National Park is a must stop on your itinerary.
+Famous for more than 2,000 sandstone arches, Arches National Park is a must stop on your itinerary.

 The image of the gorgeous Delicate Arch, the crown jewel of this national park, can be found on many things from Utah’s license plates and road signs to tourism brochures.
 It’s hardly a surprise to see this park packed with tourists from all over the world, especially during summer.

-Aside from the Delicate Arch, you can hike the Devil’s Garden Trail, a full-day adventure that will take you through the stunning Fin Canyon.
+You can also hike the Devil’s Garden Trail, a full-day adventure that will take you through the stunning Fin Canyon.
 If you want to do easier hikes, you can opt for the Park Avenue lookout or Skylight Arch.

 PRO TIP: If you visit Arches in summer, bring a hat and sunscreen and carry plenty of water because temperatures often reach 100 degrees Fahrenheit.
 Plan your hikes for early morning or late afternoon to avoid the crowds and excessive heat.